 - Check if the area has known coverage gaps with your carrier

-This is a limitation of all cellular GPS trackers, not just Jiobit.
 Unlike Bluetooth trackers that relay through nearby phones, cellular devices need their own direct connection to cell towers.

 Fix 7: Factory Reset the Jiobit

 If fixes 1-6 didn’t work, a factory reset clears any corrupted settings or stuck processes.
+1. Open the Jiobit app 2.
+Tap your tracker, then Settings 3.

-- Re-pair the device following the on-screen setup
+Select Factory Reset 4.
+Re-pair the device following the on-screen setup

 You won’t lose your subscription or account data — the reset only clears the device’s local settings.
 Your geofences and alert preferences are stored in the cloud.

-When the Problem Is Actually Normal Behavior
+When Is Stale Location Actually Normal Behavior?

 Not every “stale” location is a bug.
 Jiobit updates less frequently when: